mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ## Zero-Copy Receive Path

-TCPLS's design provides a path to achieve a zero-copy receiver or partial zero-copy under several conditions.
-If the conditions are met, then the Data can be decrypted at the right place in the application buffer(s).
-First, Data zero-copy requires the packets to arrive in order.
+TCPLS enables the receiver to process TLS records in a zero-copy manner under several conditions.
+When they are met, the application data carried in TCPLS frames can be decrypted at the right place in the application buffers.

-In a Multipath setting, it implies partial zero-copy: ordered packets may be decrypted in-place.
-Non-ordered packets would need to be copied after decryption.
-Intelligence in the Multipath scheduling algorithm may target the minimization of unordered packets.
-Second, packetization of frames is impactful.
-The sender SHOULD packetize a single Stream Data frame per record, potentially followed by as many Control frames as needed.
-If the sender packetizes at least one Stream Data frame and one Stream Control frame, the first frame in the record MUST be the Data frame.
-In case the sender packetizes multiple Stream Data frames, the first Stream frame of the record SHOULD be the largest to minimize the size of the copied content at the receiver.
-The other frames in the record may either be Data or Control information.
-When multiple Stream Data frames are included in a record, they SHOULD belong to a different stream.
-Third, zero-copy requires the receiver to process the frames from a record in reverse order, from the end of the record to the beginning.
-The following TCPLS Protocol specification accounts for reverse-order processing by setting the Type value as the last element for each frame specified.
+First, zero-copy can be achieved when Stream frames of a given stream arrive in order.
+When using several TCP connections, out-of-order Stream frames cannot be processed in zero copy.
+A Multipath scheduling algorithm may target the minimization of out-of-order packets.

+Second, the composition
+of TCPLS frames in a TLS record is impactful.
+The sender SHOULD encode a single Stream Data frame as the first frame of the record, followed by control-related frames if needed.
+When the sender encodes several Stream frames, the first frame of the record SHOULD be the largest, in order to maximise the use of zero copy.
+When several Stream frames are included in a record, they SHOULD belong to a different stream.

 # TCPLS Protocol {#format}